klml/drfrederson/README.md

 Write files in [markdown](http://michelf.com/projects/php-markdown/).

-Metainformation can be defined in [yaml](http://www.yaml.org/spec/1.2/spec.html)
+Metainformation (template, comments, meta-description, title etc) can be defined in [yaml](http://www.yaml.org/spec/1.2/spec.html)
 * for __each page__ at the bottom of sourcefile after the `---`
 * or for each __directory__ in *config.yml*
 * or in the __site__-config *_make/config.yml*

 ## Write

-Edit your website in diffrent ways
+Edit your website in different ways

 * *normal* edit source files on filesystem and with your favourite text-editor.
 After editing call make.php in you CLI
 * __webedit__ with the edit button on the page.
 After 'save' the single page will be created.
 * receive changes via __git__ (or other __DCVS__) and update the source and call make.php manually or with a hook.

+## Admin

+There is no extra admininterface, edit existing pages with the edit button or create new with calling the page you want.
+More on [admin.md](blob/master/_source/admin.md)

 ## Setup